Sahruthak/CashFlowMinimizer/README.md

 So this is the required answer.
 <br>
 <h2> How to Use? </h2>
 This system is completely menu-driven.
-So when you will run the C++ Application, it will guide you and show you the final output.
+So when you will run the Java Application, it will guide you and show you the final output.
 <br>
 <br>
 Below is the execution of our current example: